Exponential ergodicity for Markov processes with random switching: Non-constant jump rates

-where $\mathcal{G}_n =\sigma\{ (\mathbf{X}_{\tau_n},\mathbf{Y}_{\tau_n}), (\tau_k)_{k\geq0} \}$. \end{itemize} At the jump times of $N$ the situation is different since $I$ or $J$ may jump.
+where $\mathcal{G}_n =\sigma\{ (\mathbf{X}_{\tau_n},\mathbf {Y}_{\tau_n}), (\tau_k)_{k\geq0} \}$. \end{itemize} At the jump times of $N$ the situation is different since $I$ or $J$ may jump.
 We will optimise the chance that $I$ and $J$ jump simultaneously.
-For each $n\in \N^*$, we cut $[0,1]$ in four parts $I^n_0, I^n_1, I^n_2, I^n_3$ in such a way that
+For each $n\in\N^*$, we cut $[0,1]$ in four parts $I^n_0, I^n_1, I^n_2, I^n_3$ in such a way that

 where $\lambda$ is the Lebesgue measure and $(x)_+= \max(x,0)$.
-Let $(U_n)_{n\geq 0}$ be a sequence of i.i.d.\ random variables uniformly distributed on $[0,1]$, we couple $I$ and $J$ at the jump times as follows: \begin{itemize} \item For $U_n \in I^n_0$, $I$ jumps, but $J$ does not jump. \item For $U_n \in I^n_1$, $J$ jumps, but $I$ does not jump. \item For $U_n \in I^n_2$, $I$ and $J$ both jump simultaneously to the same location. \item For $U_n \in I^n_3$, $I$ and $J$ both stay in place. \end{itemize} The second components, $X$ and $Y$, do not jump.
+Let $(U_n)_{n\geq0}$ be a sequence of i.i.d. random variables uniformly distributed on $[0,1]$, we couple $I$ and $J$ at the jump times as follows: \begin{itemize} \item For $U_n \in I^n_0$, $I$ jumps, but $J$ does not jump. \item For $U_n \in I^n_1$, $J$ jumps, but $I$ does not jump. \item For $U_n \in I^n_2$, $I$ and $J$ both jump simultaneously to the same location. \item For $U_n \in I^n_3$, $I$ and $J$ both stay in place. \end{itemize} The second components, $X$ and $Y$, do not jump.
 Finally, we also couple $\mathbf{X}$ and $\mathbf{Y}$ with a continuous Markov chain $L$ which only depend to $U$ and $N$ and which verifies

-This Markov chain $L$ is constructed as in section \ref{lem:Lyap-noncst}.
+This Markov chain $L$ is constructed as in the proof of Lemma~\ref {lem:Lyap-noncst}.

 \begin{Rq} This coupling is not quite Markovian since, between times $\tau_n$ and $\tau_{n+1}$, it already uses information about the pair $(X_t, Y_t)$ at time $\tau_{n+1}$.
-However, in many situations to which our results apply there exists a Markovian coupling with generator $\mathbb{L}^{(i)}$ which minimises the Wasserstein distance for each of the underlying processes.
+However, in many situations to which our results apply there exists a Markovian coupling with generator $\mathbb{L}^{(i)}$ which yields a good coupling for each of the underlying processes.
 In this case, we can make our coupling Markovian with generator

 \end{Rq}